How to construct a winning stock portfolio for 2022

 Portfolio parameters

-I defined a stock portfolio as a collection of stocks that an investor has selected.
-This then raises the following questions when it comes to constructing the stock portfolio:
+I defined a stock picking portfolio as a collection of stocks that an investor has selected.
+This then raises the following questions when it comes to constructing the stock picking portfolio:

 • How do you select the stocks?
 I am a value investor so my stocks are selected based on value investing principles.